 Edited by Jessica Wright

-In this dynamic city, almost electric with an energy that never seems to sleep, there is always something happening and always something tantalising to eat.
-Bangkok is a city in which you will never go hungry with authentic, affordable and abundantly tasty food always close at hand whether it is the comforting treat of sweet and sticky barbecue pork skewers or chicken satay on the go.
+In this dynamic city, almost electric with an energy that never seems to sleep, there is always something happening and always something tantalizing to eat.
+Bangkok is a city in which you will never go hungry with authentic, affordable, and abundantly tasty food always close at hand whether it is the comforting treat of sweet and sticky barbecue pork skewers or chicken satay on the go.
 Even the corner 7-Eleven offers some seriously drool-worthy options like steamed buns filled with tiny quail eggs!
 Thai food in general is known for its delicate balance of flavour, with every mouthful promising a little sour, salty and sweet.
 Located right in the middle of the country, Bangkok is privileged to an influx from north and south, offering cuisine from all over the country.
 In essence, Bangkok for foodies is a dream come true!
 With so much delicious food to get to (and only one lifetime in which to try it all) you won’t want to miss a thing, so I’ve compiled a must eat in Bangkok list to help you out.
-After a lifetime in Bangkok, picking my favourites wasn’t easy, but here you have it – a Bangkok food guide that will show you exactly what to eat in Bangkok, and where to find all the most scrumptious dishes!
+After a lifetime in Bangkok, picking my favorites wasn’t easy, but here you have it – a Bangkok food guide that will show you exactly what to eat in Bangkok, and where to find all the most scrumptious dishes!

 To really get to the heart of Thai food – and Bangkokian food in particular – you simply have to delve into the street food.
 All over Bangkok you will find an abundance of cheap and delicious food on the street, and more authentic Thai food you simply will not find anywhere.
 And with some insanely quick meal turnovers, good hygiene is virtually guaranteed in the street food so even the more hesitant eaters can dive right in to the delicious and cheap wares of the populous food stalls.
 Moo Ping is one such treasure – a comfort food comprising of good-old-fashioned charcoal grilled pork, fatty and succulent on the skewer, and sometimes served with a side of sticky rice.
 The pork is first soaked in coconut milk, so that when barbecued it takes on a sweet, finger-licking flavour.
 In my opinion this dish makes up some of the best street food in Bangkok, and is best eaten fresh and warm right off the cart.